Alex Di Guardo

 🎯 Opportunity & Business goal:

 Research suggests users are not loyal to a specific price comparison website.
-Our main goal was to increase the number of purchases per user, thereby establishing greater loyalty.
+The primary business goal was to increase purchases per user, shifting behaviour from one-off, price driven visits to repeat engagement.

 πŸ’‘ My approach:

-Starting from a vague brief, I led and executed the design vision of the reward experience by applying the end-to-end process.
+Starting from a vague brief, I led and executed the design vision for the reward experience, from problem framing and research through concept definition, validation, and launch.

 πŸ“ˆ Success metrics: